opencv/opencv/modules/core/doc/basic_structures.rst

 --------------
 .. c:function:: template<typename _Tp> MatIterator_<_Tp> Mat::begin() template<typename _Tp> MatConstIterator_<_Tp> Mat::begin() const

-    Return the matrix iterator, set to the first matrix element
+    Returns the matrix iterator and sets it to the first matrix element..

 The methods return the matrix read-only or read-write iterators.
 The use of matrix iterators is very similar to the use of bi-directional STL iterators.
 Here is the alpha blending function rewritten using the matrix iterators: ::